Moqume/Background-Manager-WP/readme.txt

 * Full support for the WordPress Theme Customizer
 * Full-screen background images
 * Full control over position for images in normal display mode (tiling, positioning, scrolling and stretching)
-* "Ease in" of a full-screen background image
+* Optional "Ease in" of a full-screen background image
 * Multiple _Image Sets_ to select a random image from
 * Override the _Image Set_ for each Post, Page, Custom post type or by Tag(s) or Category
 * User defined display interval between the background images (timed slideshow)